Cell Phone Signal Boosters

 Scam Cell Phone Boosters - The Ones That Don't Work

 There are many products that have come out over the years that simply didn't work.
-You might remember the old commercial where a sticky strip was applied to a cell phone battery, and that was supposed to improve your cell phone signal?
+You might remember a product where a sticky strip was applied to the cell phone battery, and that was supposed to improve your cell phone signal.
 There were many complaints about the product that it didn't function as advertised.
 In fact, one study showed that the sticker simply did nothing, and in some cases weakened the signal.
+I bought one at a Radio Shack store several years ago and found that it didn't help to boost my celluar signal.

 Do you have a cellular signal booster?
 Tell me how it works (or not) by posting a comment below…